aws/aws-cdk/packages/@aws-cdk/aws-ecs/README.md

 ### Cluster Default Provider Strategy

+A capacity provider strategy is part of the configuration of a cluster, service, or task.
+A capacity provider strategy consists of one or more capacity providers.
+You can specify an optional base and weight value for finer control.

+You can associate a default capacity provider strategy with an Amazon ECS cluster.
+After you do this, a default capacity provider strategy is used when creating a service or running a standalone task in the cluster and whenever a custom capacity provider strategy or a launch type isn't specified.
+We recommend that you define a default capacity provider strategy for each cluster.

+For more information visit https://docs.aws.amazon.com/AmazonECS/latest/developerguide/cluster-capacity-providers.html

 When the service does not have a capacity provider strategy, the cluster's default capacity provider strategy will be used.
-Default Capacity Provider Strategy can be added by using the method addDefaultCapacityProviderStrategy.
+Default Capacity Provider Strategy can be added by using the method `addDefaultCapacityProviderStrategy`.
+A capacity provider strategy cannot contain a mix of capacity providers using Auto Scaling groups and Fargate providers.

 ```ts
 declare const capacityProvider: ecs.CapacityProvider;